Carousel (Part II)

 The Fourth Wall

 A thick, heavily polluted environment hosts a wave of bustling drones, who seek involvement with any sort of activity that will distract them from entering a consistent stream of consciousness.
 Deep within this mass, lies an innocent victim with no means of escape.
-He takes to hiding within himself for self-preservation, only to realize that this elevates his feelings of isolation.
-In order to avoid internal combustion, he absorbs his surroundings and everything trivial that goes along with the course, filtering out only the dense redundancies that could permanently damage one's psyche.
-He seeks remedies to not only numb his pain, fear, and frustration over this adaptation, but to also generate a point of stability that enables one to reflect and ponder their situation in a healthy manner.
-Though aware he's being broken down along this journey, he hopes that his patience and persistence will provide a permanent escape before he's indefinitely consumed by the abyss of nothingness.
+He takes to hiding within himself for self-preservation, only to realize that this elevates his feelings of isolation and unease.
+In order to avoid internal combustion, he absorbs his surroundings and everything trivial that goes along with its course, filtering out only the dense redundancies that could permanently damage his psyche.
+He seeks remedies to not only numb his pain, fear, and frustration over this adaptation, but to also generate a point of stability that enables him to reflect and ponder his situation in a healthy manner.
+Though aware he's being broken down along this journey, he hopes that his patience and persistence will eventually provide a permanent escape before he's indefinitely consumed by the abyss of nothingness.